microsoft/frontend-bootcamp/step2-04/demo/README.md

 ### Consume context from a Functional Component

-If you're using the functional component syntax, you can access the context with the `useContext()` function. `useContext()` requires a recent release of React (16.8):
+If you're using the functional component syntax, you can access the context with the `useContext()` hook.
+Note that `useContext()` requires a recent release of React (16.8):

 ```js
 const TodoFooter = props => {